Shortcake: History

-Strawberries were first included in a recipe for "Strawberry cake" which appeared in the June 1, 1845 issue (page 86) of The Ohio Cultivator (Columbus).
-The recipe was popularized by Eliza Leslie of Philadelphia, Pennsylvania in The lady's receipt-book (1847).
+Strawberries were first included in a recipe for "Strawberry cake" which appeared in the June 1, 1845, issue (page 86) of The Ohio Cultivator (Columbus).
+The recipe was popularized by Eliza Leslie of Philadelphia in The Lady's Receipt-book (1847).
 These "Strawberry cakes" were made of a thick unleavened cookie of flour, butter, eggs and sugar, split, layered with fresh strawberries, and covered with a hard sugar-and-egg white icing.

 The North American introduction of baking soda and baking powder as leaven in the 1800s revolutionized baking and made possible the biscuit-style shortcake.
 By the 1850s, leavened shortcakes were the popular pastry for American strawberry cakes, and the term strawberry shortcake became established.

 By the 1860s, cream was being poured onto the shortcake and strawberries.
-A June 1862 issue of the Genesse Farmer (Rochester) described a “Strawberry Shortcake” made up of layers of soda biscuit, fresh berries, sugar, and cream.
+A June 1862 issue of the Genesse Farmer (Rochester) described a "Strawberry Shortcake" made up of layers of soda biscuit, fresh berries, sugar, and cream.
 A similar recipe appeared in Jennie June's American Cookery Book (1866) by Jane Cunningham Croly.
-The first known cookbook by a black woman in the United States, A domestic cook book (1866) by Malinda Russell, also contains a recipe.
+The first known cookbook by a black woman in the United States, A Domestic Cook Book (1866) by Malinda Russell, also contains a recipe.

 Festivals

 In the United States, strawberry shortcake parties were held as celebrations of the summer fruit harvest.
 This tradition is upheld in some parts of the United States on June 14, which is Strawberry Shortcake Day.

+The city of Lebanon, Oregon, holds the Strawberry Festival each year on the first full weekend of June.
+Since 1931, the festival has featured the "Worlds Largest Strawberry Shortcake", which is transported by float during the Grand Parade and then served by the Strawberry Queen and her Court to festival visitors.
+The title of "Worlds Largest" is an honorary title.
+At approximately 5,700 lbs, the cake does not definitively hold the world record.

 Record

-The largest strawberry shortcake ever made was in the town of La Trinidad, Benguet in the Philippines on March 20, 2004.
-It weighed 21,213.40 lb (9622.23 kg.)
+The largest strawberry shortcake ever made was in the town of La Trinidad, Benguet, in the Philippines on March 20, 2004.
+It weighed 21,213.40 lbs (9622.23 kg).